 The Tomahawk electric sports car by Dubuc Motors Inc is set to be the fastest production sports car if it comes to market in 2018.
 The Tomahawk Sports EV accelerates from 0 – 60 in 2 seconds from its 800hp electric motors, beating much more powerful icons such as the Toroidion 1MW and Rimac Concept One.
-The Tomahawk electric sports car include luxuries such hands-free commands, wifi and 360-degree cameras.
+The Tomahawk electric sports car include luxuries such as hands-free commands, wifi, and 360-degree cameras.
 The Tomahawk is built around a bonded aluminum chassis, a first for North America.
-The Tomahawk 2 + 2 seater is can be pre-ordered with a $5,000 deposit and is expected to list at around $125,000 in 2018.
+The Tomahawk 2 + 2 seaters are can be pre-ordered with a $5,000 deposit and is expected to list at around $125,000 in 2018.

 2017 Week 22 - Tomahawk to go into production 2018

 Dubuc Motors of Canada announced this week that the Tomahawk electric sports car will go into production in 2018.

 wattEV2Buy’s easy to use EV Select tool helps identify which electric vehicle is perfect for your specific requirements.
 EV Select compare electric vehicles battery electric range over various vehicle types.
 Within four clicks you can get the perfect luxury sedan able to drive your required distance on battery power.

 wattEV2Buy’s easy to use Charging Cost Calculator compare electric vehicles charging cost in your state and relate it to equivalent gasoline cost.
 The charging cost calculator also allows you to be specific and customize your electricity cost in kWh and provide results in miles and kilometers, making it usable all over the world.

 #Top5 #EVNews Week 12/2019 – Geely receives record international orders for Geometry A EV | BMW strategy update | XPENG opens DC charge station | New EVs